qiime2/docs/source/tutorials/phylogeny.rst

 *Reference based alignments*

+There are several tools that attempt to reduce the amount of ambiguously aligned regions by using curated reference alignments.
+Traditional, de novo alignment methods mututally align a set of unaligned sequences to create a multiple sequence alignment (MSA) from scratch.
+Re-running these methods with additional sequences will create MSAs with varying numbers of columns and assignments of bases to each column.
+These alignments is therefore incompatible with one another and may not be joined through concatenation.

+Reference based alignments, on the other hand, are meant to add sequences to an existing alignment.
+Alignments computed using reference based alignment tools always have widths identical to the reference alignment and maintain the meaning of each column.
+Therefore, these alignments may be concatenated.

-There are a variety of tools such as `PyNAST`_) (using `NAST`_), `Infernal`_, and `SINA`_, etc., that attempt to reduce the amount of ambiguously aligned regions by using curated reference alignments (e.g. `SILVA`_.
-Reference alignments are particularly powerful for rRNA gene sequence data, as knowledge of secondary structure is incorporated into the curation process, thus increasing alignment quality.
-For a more in-depth and eloquent overview of reference-based alignment approaches, check out the great `SINA community tutorial`_).
+QIIME 2 currently does not wrap any methods for reference-based alignments, but alignments created using these methods can be imported into QIIME 2 as ``FeatureData[AlignedSequence]`` artifacts, provided that the alignments are standard FASTA formats.
+Some examples of tools for reference-based alignment include `PyNAST`_ (using `NAST`_), `Infernal`_, and `SINA`_. `SILVA`_ Reference alignments are particularly powerful for rRNA gene sequence data, as knowledge of secondary structure is incorporated into the curation process, thus increasing alignment quality.

 .. note:: Alignments constructed using reference based alignment approaches can be masked too, just like the above MAFFT example.
 Also, the reference